aheck/testbench/README.md

 ```

 You can access Apache from your local machine but not MySQL.
 Of course you could
-reconfigure MySQL to listen for incoming connection attempts from external
+reconfigure MySQL to listen for incoming connections from external sources.
-sources.

 But for security reasons it is a good idea to only allow connections that are
 strictly necessary and when testing you want to stay as close to your